-Most companies quickly disclose everything offered on each of their ships, so passengers can decide what they need to bring beforehand.
+Most companies quickly disclose everything offered on each ship, so passengers can decide what to bring beforehand.
 Naturally, smaller vessels are typically intended for short cruises to allow baggage accordingly per person.

-Similarly, these ships have lesser entertainment options onboard, so you’ll have to disembark at every station and pack for some outdoor excursions as well.
+Similarly, these ships have lesser entertainment options onboard, so you’ll have to disembark at every station and pack for some outdoor excursions.

 See Related: Best Travel Purses